The Book of Quantism

 Yet again, it has become necessary to impress upon the pitifully few remnants of the Hebrew tribe, the importance of their purpose.
 This time however, the Angels will adopt a different, more forceful strategy.

-It is with regret that the Angels acknowledge the Demons have been more successful influencing Humans by employing aggressive tactics.
+It is with regret that the Angels must acknowledge how the Demons have been more successful influencing humans by employing aggressive tactics.
 The Demons have never attempted to establish a peaceful relationship.
 They have only used violence, fear and intimidation to exercise control; and the humans have duly demonstrated they deserve no better.
-It seems that humans are congruent with coarse brutality.
+Clearly, humans are congruent with coarse brutality.
 Even the introduction of slavery wasn’t as much opposed as embraced.
 In fact, humanity immediately adopted the practice of enslaving one another whenever possible.

 It is made clear: God’s patience has run out, and in his fury he has decided to flood the entire territory.
 There will be no mercy.
 The entire population will perish.
 However, he has made one concession: if Noah follows God’s precise instruction, he and his family will be saved.

 Noah is told he must construct an enormous boat, an Ark, of precise specification.
 It must be large enough to comfortably accommodate Noah’s extended family, all the animals he can collect, and enough provisions to keep them for anything up to a year.
 Having no means of propulsion or steering, the Ark will be little more than a floating island, but providing Noah builds it correctly, it will keep them relatively safe and dry.

 When the time comes, Noah must do exactly as he is told.
 There will be no time for delay; the water level will rise so quickly that any living creature caught in its path will have no hope of escape.
 A substantial area of land will be consumed in a frighteningly short time, and once flooded, it will remain that way for several months.